calvindotsg/financial-modelling/README.md

 ## License
 This project is available under the [CC-BY-SA-4.0 License](LICENSE.md).
 This license enables reusers to distribute, remix, adapt, and build upon the material in any medium or format, so long as attribution is given to the creator.
 The license allows for commercial use.
 If you remix, adapt, or build upon the material, you must license the modified material under identical terms.

-## Contributions
+## Contributing
 Contributions are welcome.
 If you would like to contribute to the project, please fork the repository and submit a pull request with your proposed changes.

 ## Contact
 For any queries or discussions regarding the project, please open an issue in the repository.

 ## Acknowledgments
-- Data provided by [Yahoo Finance](https://finance.yahoo.com/) via the `yfinance` library ([GitHub Repo](https://github.com/ranaroussi/yfinance)).
+- Data provided by [Yahoo Finance](https://finance.yahoo.com/) via the `OpenBB platform` library with `yfinance` extension ([OpenBB Platform documentation](https://docs.openbb.co/platform)).
 - S&P 500 company list sourced from the publicly available dataset on GitHub, provided by Rufus Pollock and the Open Knowledge Foundation ([GitHub Repo](https://github.com/datasets/s-and-p-500-companies/)).

 ---

-**Note**: This project is in the early stages of development and is subject to significant changes.
+**Disclaimer**: This project is in the early stages of development and is subject to significant changes.
 The current functionality is limited to data retrieval and preliminary processing.
 Users should be aware that the analysis models are not yet implemented, and the results should not be used for actual trading or investment decisions.